suhail-abdelaal/Blockchain-Visualizer/README.md

-# Blockchain Visualizer 🌐
+## Overview ℹ️

 Welcome to the Blockchain Visualizer project!
 This project is a practice endeavor inspired by the fantastic work of [Anders Brownworth's Blockchain](https://andersbrownworth.com/blockchain).
 I'm diving into the fascinating world of blockchain to understand its inner workings better!

-## Overview ℹ️

-This project is a visual representation of a blockchain system, aiming to make the complex concepts behind blockchain technology more accessible and fun!
-It follows the proof of work consensus mechanism, just like Bitcoin, so you know it's legit! 💪

 ## Features 🚀